 Photographers, like myself, have good reasons for editing (color correction, fixing white balance, aesthetic appeal, and so on).
 That some action isn’t necessary doesn’t mean there’s no reason to do it.
 So one can have reasons for doing apologetics, even though apologetics isn’t necessary for faith (on why apologetics isn’t necessary for faith, see the previous post).

 The question now is, what reasons are there for engaging in apologetics?
 William Lane Craig, world renowned Christian philosopher and apologist, identifies three practical reasons apologetics is vital to the survival of Christianity.

 1. Shaping Culture

 This is, in my view, the most important practical reason to engage in apologetics.
 “The Gospel is never heard in isolation from a culture.”
-A person raised in a culture that doesn’t see Christianity as intellectually viable will not have the same level of openness as a person raised in a culture that acknowledges Christianity’s intellectual viability.
-Thus, Christians do themselves a disservice by not engaging in apologetics.
+Cultural perceptions are everything.
+A person raised in a culture hostile to Christianity won’t be as open as someone raised in a culture that acknowledges and appreciates Christianity’s intellectual viability.
+Christians do themselves a disservice by not engaging in apologetics.
 It makes the task of evangelism all the more difficult.

 2. Strengthening Believers

-I often wonder if my brother would have fallen away from Christianity had the church been diligently instructing believers in apologetics.
+I often wonder if my brother would have fallen away from Christianity had the church been diligently teaching believers sound apologetics.
 Having good answers to serious questions can help tremendously in times of doubt.
 In addition to preserving one’s faith, apologetics can encourage believers to evangelize and be more confident in sharing the Gospel.
 So apologetics serves to strengthen believers.